stealth/crash/README.md

 In Germany, these devices are quite common and support open build environment/SDK since the firmware is based on Linux and available in source.
-Download/unpack the SDK/tarball and the MIPS toolchain.
-I assume you are familar with building router images for these devices.
-The openssl package for the speedport __W-500V__ I tested has version 0.9.7 and I had to build it by hand before, so the references to the _libssl.a_ inside crash Makefile are valid.
-On the system I tested (500V) I had to make it static, since dynamic openssl library requires _libdl_ which was not on the device.
-Building a firmware image often calls strip on the user binaries, so take care it doesnt strip off the embedded keys if using `-e`.
+Download/unpack the SDK/tar-ball and the MIPS tool-chain.
+I assume you are familiar with building router images for these devices.
+The openssl package for the speedport **W-500V** I tested has version 0.9.7 and I had to build it by hand before, so the references to the *libssl.a* inside crash Makefile are valid.
+On the system I tested (500V) I had to make it static, since dynamic openssl library requires *libdl* which was not on the device.
+Building a firmware image often calls strip on the user binaries, so take care it doesn't strip off the embedded keys if using `-e`.

-Then, inside  `userapps/opensource/` directory, unpack the crash tarball, edit the `Makefile` to match "true" at the first _ifeq()_ and then you are able to just "make crashd" to build crashd for the DSL router.
+Then, inside  `userapps/opensource/` directory, unpack the crash tar-ball, edit the `Makefile` to match "true" at the first `ifeq()` and then you are able to just "make crashd" to build crashd for the DSL router.

 You can now put it into the firmware image, make it loaded at boot and you